 SLC1A1 encodes an excitatory amino acid carrier 1 (EAAC1, also called EAAT3) and is abundant particularly in brain but also in kidney, liver, muscle, ovary, testis and in retinoblastoma cell lines.
 In the kidney, SLC1A1 is present at apical membranes of proximal tubes where it serves as a major route of glutamate and aspartate reuptake from urine.
 Defects in SLC1A1 are the cause of dicarboxylic aminoaciduria (DCBXA; MIM:222730), an autosomal recessive glutamate-aspartate transport defect in the kidney and intestine (Bailey et al. 2011).
 Mutations that can cause DCBXA are R445W and I395del (Bailey et al. 2011).

 A defect in SLC1A1 is also implicated in schizophrenia 18 (SCZD18; MIM:615232).
 Schizophrenia (SCZD; MIM:181500) is a complex, multifactorial psychotic disorder characterised by disturbances in the form and content of thought, in mood, in sense of self and relationship to the external world and in behaviour.
 It ranks amongst the world's top 10 causes of long term disability.
 At the neuropathological level, SCZD appears to be characterised by synaptic deficits, alterations in glutamate and dopamine neurotransmission and hypofrontality (a state of decreased cerebral blood flow (CBF) in the prefrontal cortex of the brain).
 Variations in the SLC1A1 gene can confer susceptibility to SCZD18 (Harris et al. 2013).
-In the remote Pacific island of Palau, the risk of SCZD is 2-3 times the worldwide rate.
-In a 5 generation Palauan family, an 84kb deletion was carried by psychosis patients and proposed to increase the disease risk more than 18 fold for family members (Myles Worsley et al. 2013).
+Striking support for this role of SLC1A1 is provided by studies of a 5 generation Palauan family, in which an 84kb deletion of SLC1A1 was carried by psychosis patients and proposed to increase the disease risk more than 18 fold for family members (Myles Worsley et al. 2013).
+The deletion removes upstream regulatory regions and the first 59 codons of the first exon of the gene.
+If expressed, the variant allele would encode a protein lacking its first transmembrane Na / dicarboxylate symporter domain.